 In LEM we examine compact, powder and thin film samples.
 We mainly study metals and alloys, semiconductors, superconductors, oxide materials and minerals, but we can analyze almost any inorganic material.

 We collaborate with scientific groups from the Institute of Physics, especially from the Division of Condensed Matter Physics, but also with other scientific institutions from the Czech Republic and abroad to address their research topics that require expertise in electron microscopy.
 LEM is part of the LNSM research infrastructure (from 2020 CzechNanoLab).

 Do not hesitate to contact us.
 We offer the following types of analyses (more details in Expertise tab):

-- Morphological analysis (SEM, TEM),
+- morphological analysis (SEM, TEM),

-- Testing of mechanical properties (SEM-nanoindentation),
+- mechanical properties testing (SEM-nanoindentation),

-- in-situ microscopy (heating, strain-stress deformation).
+- in-situ microscopy (heating, pressure/strain deformation).